ptds2023/champagneSamsamou/README.md

 # My Package : champagneSamsamou

-champagneSamsamou is an R package developed as part of a homework assignment, designed to provide tools for calculating the volume of champagne in glasses and for simulating party scenarios to manage champagne effectively.
+`champagneSamsamou` is an R package developed as part of a homework assignment, designed to provide tools for calculating the volume of champagne in glasses and for simulating party scenarios to manage champagne effectively afterwards.
 The package demonstrates various vectorization methods and numerical integration techniques in R.

 ## Objectives
 The primary objectives of this package include: